 Retired Chairman of the Board, Amco Corporation Mr. Jaffee graduated from the University of Illinois in 1954.
 After serving in the United States Army, he joined the Company in 1956.
 Mr. Jaffee served as Executive Vice President of the Company from 1957 to 1991.
 In 1957, Mr. Jaffee founded Amco Corporation, a manufacturer of proprietary food service equipment for institutional and consumer markets, and was its president until 1988.
 Mr. Jaffee served as Chairman of the Board of Amco from 1988 until 1997.
 Mr. Jaffee is a former president of the National Association of Food Equipment Manufacturers and is a retired member of the National Sanitation Foundation and the Joint Committee on Food Equipment.
 He is a director of the Greater North Pulaski Development Corporation and of the World Presidents' Organization.
-He is Treasurer of the Chicago Presidents' Organization.
-He is a retired chairman of the board for Clearbrook Center for the Developmentally Challenged where he still serves as a Board member.
+He is Treasurer of the Chicago board for Clearbrook Center for the Developmentally Challenged where he still serves as a Board member.

-PHOTO J. Steven Cole Age 63 Director since 1981 President, Cole and Associates Chairman of the Board, SAV-A-LIFE Systems, Inc. Mr. Cole graduated from the University of Wisconsin in 1957.
+Chairman of the Board, SAV-A-LIFE Systems, Inc. Mr. Cole graduated from the University of Wisconsin in 1957.
 After serving as an officer in the United States Army, he received a master's degree from the American Graduate School for International Business following graduate studies at the University of Michigan.
 He began his career at Abbott Laboratories in 1962.
 Later, he joined G.D.
 Searle and Company, where he became Vice President of the Asian and Canadian Divisions, a position he held until 1986.
 In 1986, Mr. Cole joined A.H.
 Robins Company, where he was a senior vice president responsible for all international operations until 1990.
 In 1990, he became president of Cole and Associates, an international consulting firm.
-In 1990 Mr. Cole also became president of SAV-A-ITFE Systems, Inc., a firm selling specialty products to the dental and medical professions.
+In 1990 Mr. Cole also became president of SAV-A-LIFE Systems, Inc., a firm selling specialty products to the dental and medical professions.
 He held this position until 1994 when he became Chairman of the Board.
 Mr. Cole is also a director of Chapman's Partners.